invertase/react-native-firebase/docs/auth/social-auth.md

   return auth().signInWithCredential(googleCredential);
 }
 ```
+For iOS, you will need to add the URL Schema.
+Open up ios workspace in Xcode and click on the project.
+Then goto to the Info tab.
+Here you will see URL Types at the bottom, click there and past your reversed client id, you can find this in your Google Services json.

 Upon successful sign-in, any [`onAuthStateChanged`](/auth/usage#listening-to-authentication-state) listeners will trigger
 with the new authentication state of the user.